 About Springfield Contemporary Theatre

-SCT is dedicated to the production of contemporary works and works that can be re-energized through a contemporary view and through an intimate staging while using outstanding directors, local actors and guest professionals throughout the season.
+Springfield Contemporary Theatre boldly connects and engages our community with inclusive high-quality entertainment.
+SCT is dedicated to the production of contemporary works and works that can be re-energized through a contemporary view while using outstanding directors, local actors and guest professionals throughout the season.
 Special emphasis is given in programming to works by voices under-represented in our community and works that address issues facing our Springfield community and the world around us.

 Springfield Contemporary Theatre is a member of Springfield Regional Arts Council and the Downtown Springfield Association.

-Springfield Contemporary Theatre, Inc. was formed in 2009 as the non-profit production company.
+Springfield Contemporary Theatre, Inc. was formed in 2009 as the non-profit production company, replacing its prior status as a for-profit theatre from 1995-2008.
 Formerly housed at the Vandivort Center Theatre, Springfield Contemporary Theatre is dedicated to upholding the high standards of theatre that audiences came to expect since company’s first production at the Vandivort in 1995.
-SCT is also dedicated to the production of new and original works as well as works that can be re-energized through a contemporary view while using outstanding directors, local actors and guest professionals throughout the season.